 Through this commitment, Arkema wants to be involved in this journey of discovery and awareness of music and the opera.
 These actions aim to help children better understand the world of classical music in both a fun and an educational way.

 For the 2018/2019 season, Arkema sponsored the Young Public participatory opera produced by the Théâtre des Champs-Elysées and was involved in the programming of Une Carmen, étoile du cirque based on Georges Bizet’s opera.

-Whether young people visit the theater with their family or with their school, Une Carmen, étoile du cirque, in a shorter and fun version, will acquaint its audience with opera by teaching them about singing and live shows.
+Whether young people visited the theater with their family or with their school, Une Carmen, étoile du cirque, in a shorter and fun version, acquainted its audience with opera by teaching them about singing and live shows.

 10 performances took place in May 2019 for families and schools, and learning workshops before each performance.